NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 ## Argument Reference

+Arguments marked with “Forces new resource” will cause the resource to be recreated if their value is changed after creation.

 The following arguments are supported:

 * `source_working_environment_id` - (Optional) The public ID of the source working environment where the snapmirror relationship will be created.